-He applied for a program, was selected, and is now spending the 2015-2016 academic year in Turkey on a full scholarship!
+He applied for the YES Abroad program, was selected, and spent the 2015-2016 academic year in Turkey on a full scholarship!

 If you or your American son or daughter is high school aged and interested in spending a summer or a full academic year in another country- World Link encourages you to apply for any of the following programs below: